talyssonoc/structure/README.md

 ```

 ##### defaultValue
-The __defaultValue__ of a type will be used if no value was provided for the specific attribute at construction time.
+The __defaultValue__ of an attribute will be used if no value was provided for the specific attribute at construction time.

 You can also use a function which receives the instance as a parameter in order to provide the defaultValue.
 The operation must be synchronous.

 Please note that removing the value of the attribute will not fallback to the defaultValue.

 ##### items
-The __items__ of a type is used to validate each item's Type of the attribute's collection.
+The __items__ of an attribute is used to validate and coerce each item's Type of the attribute's collection.

 * Please refer to [Validation](#validation) in order to check a bit more on validation properties.